Contact UsContact Us

 Blue-Green Algae Blooms

-When blue-green algae are visible, or a public notice issued for the lake, the SMDHU asks residents and visitors to exercise care and take the following measures when algae blooms occur:
+When blue-green algae are visible, residents and visitors should exercise care and take the following measures:

 • Do not use the lake water for the preparation of infant formula.